activeviam/browser-based-export/packages/browser-based-pdf-export-lambda/README.md

 ## Troubleshooting

-This package's main dependency `@activeviam/browser-based-export` is using the [debug](https://www.npmjs.com/package/debug) utility.
+This package's main dependency `browser-based-export` is using the [debug](https://www.npmjs.com/package/debug) utility.
-Set the `DEBUG` environment variable to `@activeviam/browser-based-export:*` to see the debug messages.
+Set the `DEBUG` environment variable to `browser-based-export:*` to see the debug messages.

 If that's not enough, you can follow the [Puppeteer debugging tips](https://github.com/GoogleChrome/puppeteer/tree/v1.4.0#debugging-tips).